TUDa-VLAOrga/VLAOrga/Specification/Specification.md

 Furthermore, the VLA is, as of now, hindered from doing their work efficiently as E-Mails are distributed on a per person basis instead of one central instance.
-This causes further effort in communicating what already has been worked on and what has not even been looked at yet making room for misinterpretations and errors.
+This causes further effort in communicating what already has been worked on and what is still unread. making room for misinterpretations and errors.

 ### Vision